Andreas Tsoukalas

-Andreas Tsoukalas is a Greek musician, composer, songwriter, and music producer, who translated "Sealed With a Kiss" under the title "Antio" for his second LP & CD Mia kainouria mera by LYRA Records.
+Andreas Tsoukalas (9 January 1963 – 25 July 2023) was a Greek musician, composer, songwriter, and music producer, who translated "Sealed With a Kiss" under the title "Antio" for his second LP and CD Mia kainouria mera by LYRA Records.

-His official Music Page on Facebook is Andreas Tsoukalas on Facebook and his official Myspace page is Andreas Tsoukalas on MySpace.
+His official Music Page on Facebook was Andreas Tsoukalas on Facebook and his official Myspace page was Andreas Tsoukalas on MySpace.